Man saved after clinging to ice chunk in Alaska’s Cook Inlet

 Snedden was not wearing any type of personal flotation device.

-The fishing vessel Mistry was about 3 miles (4.83 kilometers) away and responded to an urgent marine broadcast seeking help.
+The fishing vessel Misty was about 3 miles (4.83 kilometers) away and responded to an urgent marine broadcast seeking help.
 The Misty arrived about the same time as Baum, who launched an inflatable pack raft and rowed to Snedden’s location.

 Snedden was pulled aboard the Misty, with assistance from the ship’s captain, Shane Balkely, and his clients.